warmfusion/Tilly-The-Printerbot/README.md

 ## TODO

 - [x] Print message based on emoji event
+- [ ] Have some basic interaction to help people find out more about Tilly
 - [ ] Write better documentation about the build
+    - (Tilly - The Slack Printer)[https://hackaday.io/project/21191-tilly-the-slack-printer]
 - [ ] Support command line configuration for printer endpoint/token
 - [ ] Include real usernames when message includes @mentions
     - Currently includes <@U4X4xxxx> strings which isn't so nice